CathalShandon/world-cup-jerseys/README.md

 **Registered and logged in users**

  On the opening page, they can click on Login to open the Login page.
-After successful login, manual testing took place to ensure that the message of successful login is displayed and Register and Login buttons are replaced by three buttons which are, 'Create a Post', 'Username' and 'Logout'.
-Visual inspection to ensure there is a Members link beside the Forum menu on the left is added to the menu.
+After successful login, manual testing took place to ensure that the message of successful login is displayed and Register and Login buttons are replaced by three buttons which are, 'Product management', 'My profile' and 'Logout'.
  Each button and link is manually tested to ensure it opens the appropriate page

  #### Post List page